Surveys reveal that managers and supervisors think they are better communicators than they really are.

 Staff ratings of supervisors or managers’ communication skills can quickly be calculated and summarized from the responses to the questionnaire.
-Notice the statements are about behavior rather than merely about attitudes.
+Notice the statements are about behavior rather than attitudes.
 It is much easier to change observable behavior than underlying attitudes.

 Ideally, this type of survey would be conducted across your organization.
 Then the results could be tabulated into a table comparing all the managers’ results.
 The important thing then is to circulate the table to all managers and if possible discuss in a meeting in which they are all present.
 This will unleash powerful competitive peer pressure among the managers to do better next time.

 The above measures relate to outputs rather than results.
 Results are really what matters, and simple measurement techniques can provide the mechanism to improve operational results.
-You can take the initiative and achieve impressive results by using measurement techniques to identify operational communication blockages and reach solutions that clearly improve profitability of the area.
+You can take the initiative and achieve impressive results by using measurement techniques to identify operational communication blockages and reach solutions that clearly improve profitability or productivity of the area.

 COVID-19 has driven change in the PR profession – through the shift to WFH and hybrid work.
 Communicators have earned

 Organizational socialization or onboarding is used in both marketing and staffing processes.
 When done right, it can help you retain